With cold weather coming in Plover, you may be thinking when you should cover your outdoor air conditioner. Of if you should even cover it at all.

 Cover Your Air Conditioner Before Severe Weather

-You can temporarily cover your air conditioner in the winter when you know a blizzard is coming.
-Snow and ice that build up inside your AC can melt and refreeze, breaking condenser coils and reducing efficiency.
+You can temporarily cover your air conditioner in the winter when you know a blizzard is on the way.
+Snow and ice that accumulate inside your AC can melt and refreeze, harming condenser coils and reducing efficiency.

-Although it’s not always possible to anticipate a hailstorm, you can temporarily cover your system if a bad storm is imminent in Plover.
-Hail can seriously damage your system’s fins, altering efficiency.
+Although it’s not always possible to anticipate a hailstorm, you can temporarily cover your AC if a strong storm is coming in Plover.
+Hail can critically damage your system’s exterior, altering efficiency.

 Related: How Severe Weather Can Lead to AC Repair